seetadev/Transport-Monitor/README.md

 # How we built it

-We have developed a road incident management system using Javascript, HTML5, SAP's UI5 on the front end using Gnosis Blockchain and analytics tooling, open source video streaming system, ZKP aided Gnosis blockchain solution, Etherspot's Transaction builder, Request network and Gateway RPC end points,  Eth blockchain, ASDI OpenAQ ((https://github.com/awslabs/open-data-registry/blob/main/datasets/openaq.yaml) and crowdsourcing marketplace enabled by ZKP and scrypt aided Aleo solution for enabling sharing of government assets like toll prepaid card, car details information for interstate travel, driving license management and quarterly pollution check and control powered by SocialCalc.
+We have developed a road incident management system using Javascript, HTML5, SAP's UI5 on the front end using ICP Blockchain and analytics tooling, open source video streaming system, ZKP aided Gnosis blockchain solution, Etherspot's Transaction builder, Request network and Gateway RPC end points,  Eth blockchain, ASDI OpenAQ and crowdsourcing marketplace enabled by ZKP and scrypt aided Aleo solution for enabling sharing of government assets like toll prepaid card, car details information for interstate travel, driving license management and quarterly pollution check and control powered by SocialCalc.

-Vehicle Spare Parts Marketplace on Gnosis blockchain: Vehicle spare parts NFT marketplace on Gnosis blockchain for NFC tags of spare parts of vehicles, enabling sharing of government assets and service/repair of vital assets, reduction in counterfeiting of vital spare parts of vehicles and transport infrastructure.
+Vehicle Spare Parts Marketplace on ICP blockchain: Vehicle spare parts NFT marketplace on Gnosis blockchain for NFC tags of spare parts of vehicles, enabling sharing of government assets and service/repair of vital assets, reduction in counterfeiting of vital spare parts of vehicles and transport infrastructure.

+Gateway: We are using Gateway RPC end points for Incident-based reporting & Collision detection (even when a vehicle is parked) and video footage associated with it.
+Video footage for abnormal driver behaviour (complete view of the car with 2 cameras – front and back and open source video streaming), real-time alert and live streaming using open source solutions and ASDI OpenAQ dataset along with Gateway RPC end points.

+We are also using gateway RPC end points to enable providing government subsidies for greener fuel and pollution check credits.
+Government organizations can send crypto from source-chain to destination-chain and distribute it equally among all accounts specified for subsidy or reimbursement using call contract with token.

+Screencast for the object detection implementation at https://drive.google.com/drive/u/4/folders/1o-buzIQwT-HuEfh7n5kUG8FhcKBppM65

+Any abnormal behaviour/activity can be displayed on the smart dashboard in the vehicle.

+Built-in GPS technology useful in fleet management and tracking.
+Black box car tracking to be able to pre-empt and diagnose breakdowns more quickly.
+Recognition area built in the central control to pick up your body movements, GAIT analysis Vehicles become IoT devices which can connect to smartphones, take voice commands, change the user interface.

+The decentralized Cloud-Connected Car Drives IoT Monetization.
+Real-time access to car availability and mobile connectivity enables better decisions making systems.

 How it works:

-Camera Management: Add/edit/delete cameras with a front end application with ZKP and scrypt aided solution, Klaytn integration, IPFS for snapshots of road incident, Bitcoin based wallet for toll ticketing, data retrieval.
+Camera Management: Add/edit/delete cameras with a front end application with ZKP and scrypt aided solution, ICP integration, IPFS for snapshots of road incident, Bitcoin based wallet for toll ticketing, data retrieval.

 Object Detection using open source AWS solutions, air quality measurements with ASDI OpenAQ and Pytorch/Tensorflow deep learning library using CNN neural networks.